OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * 27002 has no control for this
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?
   * [OpenCRE on input validation](https://www.opencre.org/cre/010-308)
 * LIMITRESOURCES.
 Put a limit on resource usage for a single model input, to prevent resource overuse.

   Links to standards:
   * 27002 has no control for this, except for Monitoring (covered in Controls for threats through use)
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?
   * TODOGROUP: Mentioned anywhere in our scope?

 ### 2.4.1.
 Denial of model service due to inconsistent data or a sponge example